javier-m-esc/testrepo/README.md

 # testrepo
-this is a test ofa new repository
+this is a test of a new repository